Icinga/puppet-icinga2-legacy/README.md

 ####[`icinga2::object::apilistener`](id:icinga2objectapilistener)

-The `apilistener` defined type can create `ApiLister` objects that set the bind address and port for Icinga 2's API listener, as well as the locations of the machine's Icinga 2 cert, key and Icinga 2 CA key:
+This defined type creates **ApiLister** objects that set the bind address and port for Icinga 2's API listener, as well as the locations of the machine's Icinga 2 cert, key and Icinga 2 CA key:

 <pre>
 #Create an API listener object: